Our memoranda of understanding

 We have a number of these agreements in place with organisations across the UK – including system regulators, public protection bodies, NHS agencies and others – to share knowledge.
 You can see our agreements listed below.

-Care Quality Commission (CQC) is the independent regulator of health care and adult social care services in England.
-They also protect the interests of people whose rights are restricted under the Mental Health Act.
+The Care Quality Commission (CQC) is the independent regulator of health care and adult social care services in England.

 Areas of information sharing include: